borisbaldassari/my-ggi-board/README.md

 - run the configured pipeline, that will create:
   - appropriate **labels** for the goals, roles and progress,
   - GitLab **issues** that stand for the **GGI activities**,
-  - an **issues board** for a clear overview of you current activities
+  - an **issues board** for a clear overview of you current activities,
-  - a static website, the **Dashboard**, to share progress and current work
+  - a static website, the **Dashboard**, to share progress and current work,
-  - an updated project description, with links to you own Dashboard
+  - an updated project description, with links to you own Dashboard,
-  - a nightly pipeline schedule to rfresh the dashboard
+  - a nightly pipeline schedule to refresh the dashboard.

 ## Setup